schombert/Project-Alice/docs/contributing.md

 except replacing that path with your own installation location.

 Note that on Windows you need to write `\\` instead of just `\` for each path separator.
 (Linux does not have this issue, and you can write a single `/`)
+Second note: on Windows, BrickPi has made a change such that, if you have Victoria 2 installed, you may be able to bypass creating `local_user_settings.hpp` completely.
+You may want to try that first.

 Finally, just build the Alice launch target, and you should see the game pop up on your screen.